Cash 1 Blog

 Apply For Your New Loan

 When you've found a lender that suits your needs, you submit your application and provide any required documents.
-Standard information you'll need will be paystubs, W2s, social security numbers, and bank statements.
+Standard information will be paystubs, W2s, social security numbers, and bank statements.

-Keep in mind that your requirements for getting quotes from lenders are not the same as the formal application.
-To officially undergo the loan underwriting process and receive your funds, you must submit a formal refinancing application.
+Remember that your requirements for getting quotes from lenders differ from the formal application.
+You must submit a formal refinancing application to undergo the loan underwriting process and receive your funds officially.

 Make Your Payments